kmanev073/google-chrome-built-in-ai-challenge/README.md

 # Anti-Phishing Browser Extension

 Innovative browser extension that uses advanced Large Language Models (LLMs) and visual recognition to protect users from phishing attacks.
-By dynamically identifying sites that mimic legitimate pages, we offer a robust layer of security beyond traditional methods.
+By dynamically identifying sites that mimic legitimate pages, I offer a robust layer of security beyond traditional methods.
 Designed with privacy and scalability in mind.
 Join us in making the internet safer, one click at a time!

 ## How It Works